asdine/permission/README.md

 // true
 ```

-The given permission can also benefits of the DefaultSubset
+The given permission can also benefit of the DefaultSubset

 ```go
 required, _ := permission.Parse("playlist.read")